-The SARS-CoV-2 pandemic is a rapidly evolving global health crisis, and the respiratory condition COVID-19 that develops as a result of infection from SARS-CoV-2 can cause serious damage to the respiratory system.
+The COVID-19 pandemic is a rapidly evolving global health crisis.
+The condition COVID-19 develops as a result of infection from severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) and can cause serious damage to the respiratory system.
+Damage to the respiratory system can lead to hypoxemia, which is a potentially life-threatening state of low blood oxygen levels.

 Image Credit: Kateryna Kon/Shutterstock.com